Untreated plywood can soak up water fast, sometimes in just a few hours. That can lead to serious damage.

 So we’ll focus much on waterproofing exterior plywood.

-How to Seal Plywood for Outdoor Use
+How to Waterproof Plywood for Outdoor Use

 To use plywood outdoors, seal it by applying multiple thin layers of polyurethane varnish, epoxy sealant, spray-on latex, waterproof paint, or drying oils like Thompson’s WaterSeal.